Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Retirement age

 This is the age at which you plan to stop working.
-The calculator uses this and your current age to determine the length of your working life and your likely future earnings.
+For context, the average retirement age in the United States is around 65, though many people work until 67 or even 70, often to maximize Social Security benefits.
+The calculator uses your current age and retirement age together to estimate the length of your remaining career and your future earnings.

 Current annual income

-This is your present gross annual income, which the calculator uses as a baseline to predict future earnings for each year it’s forecasting.
+This is your present gross annual income.
+The calculator uses this figure as the baseline for projecting future earnings over time.

 Annual salary increases